 This is definitely a top attraction in Ghent, meaning “castle of the counts” in Dutch.
 Although the castle has undergone significant reconstruction, it dates back to the Middle Ages around 1180, though there was another wooden castle that stood in its place up to the 14th century.

 While the waffles are delicious and I would recommend giving them a try, there are many over-priced touristy shops that sell them for 7 or 8 euros by the time you add a topping (and who doesn’t want the chocolate or strawberries on top?)
-We were told by locals after buying an expensive waffle from this café, which was conveniently placed in front of the exit to the castle, that you shouldn’t spend more than 2-3 euros on a waffle so save this treat for the more authentic joints and avoid the touristy traps that sucked us in while visiting Belgium.
+We were told by locals after buying an expensive waffle from this café, which was conveniently placed in front of the exit to the castle, that you shouldn’t spend more than 2-3 euros on a waffle.
+Save this treat for the more authentic joints and avoid the touristy traps that sucked us in while visiting Belgium.

 After doing the canal tour in Amsterdam, this didn’t feel like a very novel experience.
 We did get some interesting information, but I think I would probably do one or the other in the future.
 This is a great activity if you want to relax and take in the views by water.